shervinazadi/GSS_Call_Python/README.md

 - Support of list attributes
 - Support of intrinsic attributes
 - Support of writing python code inside houdini interface
-- Saving the databse file in the temp folder instead of the working directory
 - Ability to create new attributes within the subprocess
 - Ability to create and delete points within the subprocess
 - Ability to create and delete primitives within the subprocess